 To make the dressing for the potato salad:

-- In a medium sized bowl, combine mayonnaise (1.5 cups), sour cream (2/3 cup), sugar (3 T.), apple cider vinegar (3 T.), yellow mustard (2 tsp), dried minced onion (2 tsp).
+- In a medium sized bowl, combine mayonnaise, sour cream, sugar, apple cider vinegar, yellow mustard, dried minced onion.
 Stir until all ingredients are combined, then fold into the diced potatoes, gently folding until incorporated.

 - Mixture will be very creamy but will soak into the potatoes as it sits.

-- Refrigerate overnight.
+- Refrigerate for several hours or overnight.
 Stir before serving and top with hard boiled egg slices and paprika.